schneems/non-developers-on-rails/source/02-project/README.md

   Instead modify the rundoc script and re-run it.

-  Command: /Users/rschneeman/.gem/ruby/2.6.0/bin/rundoc build --path source/02-intro-app.md
+  Command: /Users/rschneeman/.gem/ruby/2.5.1/bin/rundoc build --path source/02-intro-app.md
 STOP -->

 ## Prequel

 If you didn't already follow the instructions in the previous section to generate a rails app named `my_bank_app` do so now.
 We'll wait.
-You should also be in that directory
+You should also be in that directory:

 ```
 $ rails _5.1.6_ new my_bank_app